 After assessing your right to a view and balancing it against any competing rights your neighbour may have, the court will decide whether an order to remove the tree should be made.
 Therefore, it is important to know which factors work in your favour and to highlight these points.

-If your view has been blocked by your neighbour’s tree or you are involved in a tree dispute, feel free to send me an email or call me on 09 489 9102 for a no-obligation chat.
+If you’re involved in a tree dispute and you would like some legal advice, feel free to send me an email or call me on 09 489 9102.